-- Business meetings The AIC all-member business meeting will be held virtually on June 4th at 1-2:30 pm EST and is open to all attendees and AIC members.
-All specialty groups and networks also have business meetings, many of which will also be held virtually (check the meeting schedule for exact dates).
+- Business meetings.
+In addition to the AIC member business meeting, which will be held onsite this year, all specialty groups also have business meetings, many of which will also be held virtually (check the meeting schedule for exact dates).
 Please feel free to attend them.
-This is another opportunity to put faces to names and hear about the state of the group, ongoing efforts, and perhaps even volunteer to help. - Follow up Capitalize on those new personal connections you made at the meeting.
-Send short emails to people expressing your enjoyment at meeting them, or following up on their offer to share contacts, publications, potential collaborations etc. - Complete the post-meeting survey This will be sent to all attendees by email.
+This is another opportunity to put faces to names and hear about the state of the group, ongoing efforts, and perhaps even volunteer to help. - Follow up.
+Capitalize on those new personal connections you made at the meeting.
+Send short emails to people expressing your enjoyment at meeting them, or following up on their offer to share contacts, publications, potential collaborations, etc. - Complete the post-meeting survey.
+This will be sent to all attendees by email.
 Your answers help us understand what you enjoyed and what improvements we can make to have the next year's meeting be even better. - How can I present next year?
 The call for oral and poster abstract submissions will go out in July with a September deadline.
-Look for the announcement by email and on the Global Conservation Forum (ConsDistList). - Help make this guide better!
+Look for the announcement by email and on the Member Community and Global Conservation Forum (ConsDistList). - Help make this guide better!
 Was there something you wished that you'd known that was not mentioned in this guide?
-Please share it with Cory Rogge, AIC Vice-president, crogge@menil.org and Ruth Seyler, AIC's Meetings & Advocacy Director, rseyler@culuralheritage.org.
+Please share it with Cory Rogge, AIC Vice President, crogge@menil.org and Ruth Seyler, AIC's Meetings & Advocacy Director, rseyler@culuralheritage.org.